Perspective | She has devoted her life to helping Haiti. She doesn’t plan to stop now.

 And she did get plenty of things done.
 But she also saw how some things that can take years to get done can become undone in a heartbeat.

 An earthquake shook Haiti on Aug.
 14. More than 2,000 people were killed and more than 7,000 were injured.
 Hundreds more were left homeless.
-In a Caribbean nation of 11 million, where 60 percent are poor and just as many go hungry, there would be even more suffering.
+In a Caribbean nation of 11 million where 60 percent are poor and just as many go hungry, there would be even more suffering.

 The earthquake had damaged a school that Fisher had recently helped renovate.
 Then a tropical storm hit a few days later.
 Many of the vegetable gardens that she’d help to plant were washed away by floodwaters from the tropical storm.